-There is a clear demarcation between the duties of the Credit Risk Management, Risk Control and the other control functions like (Compliance and Internal Audit Functions).
+There is a clear demarcation between the duties of the Credit Risk Management, Risk Control and the other independent control functions like Compliance and Internal Audit .
 Whilst the Risk Management function is responsible for establishing bank-wide risk and control strategies and relevant policies, other control functions have exclusive responsibilities like developing and communication of respective Compliance and Internal Audit policies.

 The Bank has centralized Credit Management functions for the entire bank, independent from the Operations, Business departments and Risk Control.
-Chief Risk Officer (CRO) has separate responsibilities from Chief Credit Officer (CCO), who is dedicated for overseeing the Credit Risk function, while all other risk categories (operational, market, information etc.) are with CRO.
+Chief Risk Officer (CRO) has separate responsibilities from Chief Credit Officer (CCO), who is dedicated for overseeing the Credit Risk function, while all other risk categories (operational, market, information etc.) are with CRO, however, CRO covers the overall risk appetite for the bank, including that of Credit Risk.
 The Bank has implemented appropriate policies, procedures and systems for lending businesses to ensure credit exposure is taken prudently.